Reducing busywork for tutoring teams

 Our constraints:

-• Time: We need to ship files by the dev team’s deadline for updating our dashboard.
+• Time.
+We needed to ship files by the dev team’s deadline for updating our dashboard.

 • Incorporate data visualizations and tutor performance metrics into the dashboard